Tucson Thigh Lift Surgery Information, Benefits and Risks

 How do I prepare for a thigh lift?

 At your pre-operative consultation with Dr. Maloney you will be given a map to the surgery center and your prescriptions.
-Get these prescriptions filled before surgery so they are at home when you need them.
+Get your prescriptions filled before surgery so they are at home when you need them.
 You should find a few old towels to put on your bed, the couch and in your friend’s car on the way home from surgery.
 You may ooze fluid after surgery through your small incisions especially if you are having liposuction at the same time.
 This is normal.
 Pick up some bags of frozen peas or corn to use as icepacks after your procedure.
-You need to stay hydrated, so have plenty of water or sports drinks around the house.
+You need to stay hydrated, so have plenty of water or sports drinks at home.
 You should mix sports drinks and water 50/50.
-You should also start taking a stool softener as narcotic pain medication and anesthesia can make you constipated.
+Begin taking a stool softener as narcotic pain medication and anesthesia can make you constipated.

 How is a thigh lift performed?

-The inner thigh lift takes about 2-3 hours and the outer thigh lift takes about two hours.
-The anesthesiologist will put you to sleep for this operation to ensure your safety and comfort.
+The inner thigh lift takes about 2 to 3 hours and the outer thigh lift takes about 2 hours.
+The anesthesiologist will put you to sleep for this surgical procedure to ensure your safety and comfort.
 For the inner thigh lift, Dr. Maloney will make an incision in the crease of the leg in your groin area, as well as a vertical incision that extends from your groin to roughly half way down your inner thigh.
 This allows him to pull the skin in both the horizontal and vertical direction.
-For an outer thigh lift, an incision is made from roughly the hipbone to the back (an extension of the abdominoplasty incision).
-In each operation, the skin and extra tissue is removed and the incision is closed with both dissolvable and non-dissolving sutures.
-A compression garment will also be placed.
+For an outer thigh lift, an incision is made from roughly the hipbone to the back.
+In both surgeries, the skin and extra tissue are removed and the incision is closed with both dissolvable and nondissolvable sutures.
+A compression garment will be put in place.
 You will wake up in the recovery room and be ready to go home in about an hour.

 What should I expect after a thigh lift?

-You will wear a compression garment over the surgical area to minimize swelling, bruising and most importantly to hold your dressings in place.
+You will wear a compression garment over the surgical area to minimize swelling, bruising and hold your dressings in place.
 You may ooze some fluid from the incisions, but this is normal.
-You should rest and eat a healthy diet that is high in protein to speed up recovery.
+Rest and eat a healthy, high-protein diet to help speed up recovery.
 You should also avoid alcohol and refrain from smoking.
 All surgeons recommend early and frequent ambulation after surgery to reduce the risk of blood clot formation in the legs and to speed up recovery.
-You may be stiff and sore when you first get up and walk around.
-The more active you are the better you will feel.
-You may be swollen after surgery.
-It is not uncommon with the inner thigh lift operation for you to have slow wound healing where the vertical incision meets the horizontal incision in the groin.
+You may be stiff and sore when you first get up and walk around, but the more active you are, the better you will feel.
+It is not uncommon with inner thigh lift surgery for you to have slow wound healing where the vertical incision meets the horizontal incision in the groin.
 You will need to wear the compression garment to hold some dressing in place in this area.
-Biking shorts (or Spanx) also work quite well.
-It is not uncommon for some of the sutures to break and the incision to open slightly.
-If this happens, just call our office and we will most likely need to put a few more sutures in the problem area.
-Again, it is not uncommon, so don’t panic and go to the emergency room.
+Biking shorts or Spanx also work quite well.
+Occasionally, some of the sutures may break and the incision can open slightly.
+If this happens, call our office; additional sutures may need to be placed in the problem area.
+This is a common occurence so don’t panic and go to the emergency room.
 This is something we can easily handle in the office.
-It takes about 6-8 weeks to recover from this operation, so be patient during the recovery process.
-You may remove your dressings and shower 1-3 days after surgery depending on what our office tells you.
-You will also return to the office for your first post-operative exam 1-3 days after surgery.
+It takes about 6 to 8 weeks to recover from this surgery, so be patient during the recovery process.
+You may remove your dressings and shower 1 to 3 days after surgery depending on what our office staff advises.
+You will return to the office for your first postoperative exam 1 to 3 days after surgery.
 A low-grade fever is not uncommon after any operation.
-If you have any questions during the recovery phase, please do not hesitate to call our office any time, day or night.
+If you have any questions during the recovery phase, please call our office any time, day or night.

 What are the benefits of a thigh lift?

-After the procedure the excess skin will be removed from the inner and outer thighs.
+After the procedure, excess skin will be removed from the inner and outer thighs.

 What are the risks of a thigh lift?

-A thigh lift has both aesthetic and health risks, and it is the patient’s personal decision whether the benefits outweigh those risks.
-Common risks include scaring (these scars can be thicker scars), bleeding, poor or slow wound healing, infection, asymmetry, excessive firmness, need for additional surgery or changes in skin sensation.
-There are also more uncommon, complicated risks such as deep vein thrombosis.
+A thigh lift has both aesthetic and health risks, and it is your personal decision whether the benefits outweigh the risks.
+Common risks include scarring (these scars can be thicker scars), bleeding, slow wound healing, infection, asymmetry, excessive firmness, need for additional surgery or changes in skin sensation.
+There are also more uncommon, complicated risks, such as deep-vein thrombosis.
 For a full list of risks, go to plasticsurgery.org.